cadop/dijkstra/README.md

 # Multiprocessing Dijkstra Scipy

 This is not fully testing, and uses shared memory, so please be careful.
+The example run script does multiprocessing first, then uses the regular dijkstra and compares if the results are the same, so this is a simple check on your dataset.
 With that said, contributions, ideas, or advice is welcome.

 ## Overview